microsoft/react-native-windows-samples/website/versioned_docs/version-0.64/IReactNotificationService-api-windows.md

 void **`SendNotification`**([`IReactPropertyName`](IReactPropertyName) notificationName, Object sender, Object data)

 Sends the notification with `notificationName`.
-The `notificationName` must not be null.
+- `notificationName` is the name of the notification to send.
+It must not be null.
-The `sender` is the object that sends notification.
+- `sender` is the object that sends notification.
 It can be null.
-The `data` is the data associated with the notification.
+- `data` is the data associated with the notification.
 It can be null.
 Consider using [`IReactPropertyBag`](IReactPropertyBag) for sending semi-structured data.
 It can be created using the [`ReactPropertyBagHelper.CreatePropertyBag`](ReactPropertyBagHelper#createpropertybag) method.